 When you get right down to it, what your site needs are people who are interested in the product, service, or information that you offer.
-This is the best traffic.
-It’s called targeted traffic.
+You need the best traffic, and it’s called targeted traffic.

 To my knowledge, there are o two effective methods for getting the best traffic to your site: buy it or grow it.

 Buying the Best Traffic

 You can buy traffic the pay per click way, or you can buy it from a traffic wholesaler.
 The latter is the fastest way of getting the best traffic.

 When using pay per click, you need to identify the targeted keywords to use.

 If you don’t use the right keywords, you may end up paying for visitors you don’t need.

 As for buying targeted traffic from traffic wholesalers, you indicate your business category or niche.

 Your traffic provider will deliver targeted traffic relevant to your business.

 The danger of using method is you might come up with traffic hucksters, who may trick you into paying for real traffic when what they have in store for you are “ghost” or cold leads.